 On the map, French Quarter is the purple area on the right, and Riverside the green area on the left.

 Port Orleans Riverside has two areas and three distinct room types.

 Its Alligator Bayou area comprises the groups of buildings on the lower left corner of the map.
 These rooms sleep five in two queen beds and one short (~66 inches long) Murphy bed.
-Rooms in the Alligator Bayou section of Port Orleans Riverside are the only traditional moderate resort spaces that sleep 5 (the Cabins at Fort Wilderness Resort sleep 6) and these rooms are as a result very important to families a little larger than average.
+Rooms in the Alligator Bayou section of Port Orleans Riverside are the only traditional moderate resort spaces that sleep 5 (some refurbed rooms at Caribbean Beach sleep 5, but are not yet available to be booked for 5; the Cabins at Fort Wilderness Resort sleep 6) and these rooms are as a result very important to families a little larger than average.